 The local church is a family, not a facility.
 A strong family will be there for each another during good times and bad.
 We are united by our faith in Jesus Christ, and we seek to help one another grow closer to Him and to share Him with others.
 "We know that we have passed out of death into life, because we love the brothers" (1 John 3:14), and if we love them, we will desire to spend time with them.

 The church is so important that the Bible calls it the bride of Christ.
 Ephesians 5:25 teaches that the model for a husband's love for his wife is Christ's love for the church.
 Wrapping up the topic of marriage, Paul says, "I am saying that it refers to Christ and the church" (verse 32).
 If God thinks so highly of the church as to call it His "bride," we must consider our fellowship with one another extremely important.

-While no amount of church attendance will get a person to heaven, church involvement is the expected norm for someone who follows Jesus Christ.
-Our salvation is found in Him, and only Him (Acts 4:12), and the church is the context in which we encourage one another to grow and actively serve others.
+While no amount of church attendance will get a person to heaven, a person who is saved should be a regular church attender and active participant within his or her church.
+Church involvement is the expected norm for someone who follows Jesus Christ.
+Our salvation is found in Jesus, and only Him (Acts 4:12), and the church is the context in which we encourage one another to grow and actively serve others.